NiryoRobotics/ned_ros/sphinx_doc/source/ros/niryo_robot_modbus.rst

       -  Store the Conveyor Belt ID for all related command
    *  -  526
       -  Stop Conveyor Belt with the Conveyor Belt ID given at 525
+   *  -  600
+      -  TCP - Enables or disables the TCP function (Tool Center Point).
+   *  -  601
+      -  Activates the TCP function (Tool Center Point) and defines the transformation between the tool_link frame and the TCP frame.
+   *  -  610
+      -  Vision - Get target pose from relative pose, with stored relative pose and height_offset
+   *  -  611
+      -  Vision - Get target pose from camera, with stored workspace name, height offset, shape and color
+   *  -  612
+      -  Vision - Vision pick, with stored workspace name, height offset, shape and color
+   *  -  613
+      -  Vision - Move to object, with stored workspace name, height offset, shape and color
+   *  -  614
+      -  Vision - Detect object, with stored workspace name, shape and color
+   *  -  620
+      -  Vision - Store workspace's height offset
+   *  -  621
+      -  Vision - Store relative pose x_rel
+   *  -  622
+      -  Vision - Store relative pose y_rel
+   *  -  623
+      -  Vision - Store relative pose yaw_rel
+   *  -  624
+      -  Vision - Store requested shape (-1: ANY, 1: CIRCLE, 2: SQUARE, 3: TRIANGLE)
+   *  -  625
+      -  Vision - Store requested color (-1: ANY, 1: BLUE, 2: RED, 3: GREEN)
+   *  -  626 - max 641
+      -  Vision - Store workspace's name, as a string encoded in 16 bits hex (see examples on how to store a workspace name from a client)

 Input Register
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^